sbakiu/immoscout-bot/README.md

 ## External services

-The application is built to be hosted free and using the free plan of variaty of services online.
-In order to host the application yourself you will need an account in the following services:
+The application is built to be hosted for free and using the free plans of a variaty of online services.
+The services used are:
 - [Heroku](https://heroku.com) - Serverless hosting platform with free plan available
 - [mongoDB Atlas](https://www.mongodb.com/cloud) - Free mongoDB hosting.
 We use this to store what apartments has been seen.
-- [Telegram](https://www.telegram.org/) - Cross-platform messaging application for instant notifications.
+- [Telegram](https://www.telegram.org/) - Cross-platform messaging application.
 Used to receive push notifications.

 Suggested, but not required:
-- [Github Actions](https://github.com/features/actions) - Use this to trigger the app based on a defined schedule
+- [Github Actions](https://github.com/features/actions) - Used to trigger the application based on a defined schedule

 ## Set up

-If you are registered in Heroku, Telegram (and UptimeRobot), you can start setting up the application and try to deploy it.
+After registering in Heroku and Telegram, one can start setting up the application and deploy it.

 ### Install Heroku CLI

 First install on your local machine and login to [Heroku CLI](https://devcenter.heroku.com/articles/heroku-cli).
-Afterwards, we need to make the selected application name available as an environment variable:
+Afterwards, select an application name and make it available as an environment variable:

 ```
 export APP_NAME=<YOUR_HEROKU_APP_NAME>